 3. Review and update your beneficiaries

-- You may wish to update your beneficiary designations [PDF] for basic & supplemental life insurance.
+- You may wish to update your beneficiary designations [PDF] for basic & supplemental life and AD&D insurance.

 - Typically, your spouse was the beneficiary for your 403(b) retirement account, unless he or she signed written consent for you to name someone else as the beneficiary of more than 50% of your account.
 If you are no longer legally married, you should consider reviewing your beneficiary(ies) to ensure that your wishes are followed.
 If you had previously designated your spouse as your beneficiary, your account will still be paid to him or her unless you take action to update your designation.
 If you die without having a named beneficiary, your account balance will be paid to your estate.
 Call TIAA at 855.842.2873 (TTY: 800.842.2755) or visit tiaa.org/syr for assistance.